 What is lactation?

-Milk supply refers to the physiological process of lactation intensification that enables a woman to breastfeed her baby.
-It's the beginning of breastfeeding proper, when colostrum (as we'll see later) gives way to transitional milk, then mature milk.
+The milk surge refers to the physiological process of lactation intensification that enables a woman to breastfeed her baby.
+It's the beginning of breast-feeding proper, when colostrum (as we'll see later) gives way to transitional milk, then mature milk.

 In fact, almost all women experience a milk surge, whether they have given birth vaginally or by Caesarean section.
-Only a few rare cases of specific pathologies prevent women from lactating and being able to breastfeed.
+Only a few rare cases of specific pathologies prevent women from experiencing this milk surge and being able to breastfeed.

 What is colostrum?

-Colostrum is a thick, yellow liquid produced by the mother at the end of pregnancy and in the first few days after ldelivery.
+Colostrum is a thick, yellow liquid produced by the mother at the end of pregnancy and in the first few days after giving birth.
 Its main role is to transmit antibodies from the mother to the baby, so it plays an anti-infectious role, enabling the baby to defend itself when it is no longer protected in the womb.
-Colostrum is also rich in minerals, proteins and micronutrients, enabling the baby's organs to grow properly, especially those of the digestive tract, and ensuring that the baby's first bowel movements go smoothly.
+What's more, colostrum is rich in minerals, proteins and micronutrients, enabling the baby's organs to grow properly, especially those of the digestive tract, and ensuring that the baby's first bowel movements go smoothly.

 The onset of lactation generally occurs on the second or third day after childbirth.

-However, if the mother has not been able to breastfeed her baby frequently in the hours following ldelivery, milk production may be somewhat delayed.
+However, if the mother has not been able to breastfeed her baby frequently in the hours following delivery, milk production may be somewhat delayed.

-A caesarean section, a premature or long and difficult delivery, or hormonal abnormalities can also be the cause of delayed milk production, which may occur five or six days after ldelivery.
+A Caesarean section, a premature or long and difficult delivery, or hormonal abnormalities can also be the cause of a delay in milk production, which may occur five or six days after the birth.

-What's more, a pacifier or bottle-fed formula supplement given to a newborn after birth can also delay milk supply.
+In addition, a pacifier or bottle-fed formula supplement given to the newborn after birth can also delay milk supply.

-During lactation, the breasts become warm, heavy, hard, tense and sensitive, and can swell considerably as they fill with milk.
-Note that the accompanying is generally due to an increase in interstitial fluid.
+During lactation, the breasts become warm, heavy, hard, tense and sensitive, and can increase in volume as they fill with milk.
+Note that the accompanying oedema is generally due to an increase in interstitial fluid.
 Some women may also experience a slight fever.
 This period of lactation can therefore be more or less painful from one woman to the next, depending on how they are breastfeeding at the time.
-Nevertheless, some women may not realize that they are lactating.
+Nevertheless, some women may not even be aware that they are lactating.

 Fighting the pain of lactation

-As we mentioned earlier, breastfeeding your baby as often as possible, or expressing excess milk with a breast pump very frequently, will help you regain supple breasts and avoid complications such as difficulty in establishing a good milk secretion and mastitis (inflammation of the breast).
+As we mentioned earlier, breastfeeding your baby as often as possible, or expressing your excess milk with a breast pump very frequently, will help you regain supple breasts and avoid complications such as difficulty in establishing a good milk secretion or mastitis (inflammation of the breast).

-To find out more about breastfeeding, check out Carole Hervé's videos here: https: //questiondallaitement.com/modules-video-allaitement/
+To find out more about breastfeeding, you can watch Carole Hervé's videos here: https: //questiondallaitement.com/modules-video-allaitement/